barantaev-bulat/quickbooks-eu-chart-of-accounts/README.md

 To ensure maximum accessibility, the data is provided in the following formats:

-QBO_EU_COA_2026.xlsx: Best for active financial modeling and filtering.

-QBO_EU_COA_2026.csv: Ideal for bulk importing into accounting software.
+CSV_QBO_EU_COA_2026: Ideal for bulk importing into accounting software.

+JPG_QBO_EU_COA_2026: Visual reference for quick viewing on mobile devices or tablets.

-QBO_EU_COA_2026.pdf: Formatted for easy printing and offline reference.
+PDF_QBO_EU_COA_2026: Formatted for easy printing and offline reference.

-QBO_EU_COA_2026.txt: Simple raw text for quick searches or custom scripting.
+TXT_QBO_EU_COA_2026_UTF-8: Simple raw text for quick searches or custom scripting.

-QBO_EU_COA_2026.jpg: Visual reference for quick viewing on mobile devices or tablets.

 5. Implementation